arkatebi/OpenWorld-problem/README.md

 It will behave the same way as described above.

 ##### Execution time
-The UniProtKB/SwissProt files are huge in size.
+The UniProtKB/SwissProt files are large in size (several gigabytes each).
 Running this program for the first time, without having those files already stored in the workspace, will automatically download the files taking a substantial amount of time.
 Execution time breakdown for a first time run of this program with the default input files on a computing environment, consisting of an Intel hardware platform (Intel(R) Core(TM) i7-4790 CPU @ 3.60GHz, 16GiB System Memory) operated by Ubuntu 14.04.4 LTS, is as follows:

 * Download time for UniProtKB/SwissProt file: 01 hr, 14 min, and 30 sec.
 * Gene count time: 02 hr, 20 min, and 14 sec.